mikaelvesavuori/figmagic/README.md

 There are several ways in which you can provide Figmagic with knowledge about how you want it to parse your tokens.
 You can combine them, but beware of the below prioritization chart (from lowest to highest):

-1. User-provided configuration from `.figmagicrc` file
+1. User-provided configuration from `figmagic.json`/`.figmagicrc` file
 2. Environment variables (also loaded from `.env` file using `dotenv`)
 3. Command-line arguments and flags